mtsvickers/td-aws-asana/readme.txt

  *		~& = Notes				// Appends to the existing notes
  *		#  = Due Date			// Change the due date.
 In the format: #YYYY-MM-DD */

-//** NOTE: Append to notes not yet working.

  USAGE
  TDAsana UpdateTask [taskname] [filter arguments] % [new name optional] [update arguments]